kira-96/ecmccfg/examples/PSI/best_practice/motion/stepper_openloop_asr/readme.md

 # Test IOC for open loop stepper motor with auto-save-restore
-The example absed on that PSI ioc install tool is used.
+The example based on that PSI ioc install tool is used.

 ## Auto save restore configurations
 Auto save/restore of motor position is made through motor record.